XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ![](https://user-images.githubusercontent.com/60708843/191083637-324e1863-6753-47f1-8c2e-1a8c25c22f21.png)

-Here we have a `XRC20` contract deployed on XDC Apothem Testnet, we can search for our newly deployed contract on [Apothem Block Explorer](https://explorer.apothem.network/):
+Once you have a `XRC20` contract deployed on XDC Apothem Testnet, you can search for our newly deployed contract on [Apothem Block Explorer](https://explorer.apothem.network/):

 ![Verify 01](https://user-images.githubusercontent.com/60708843/191084100-6c61a512-65f0-486a-87ec-8209a17a17f8.png)

-And click in the `Verify And Publish` Option.
+Next, click in the `Verify And Publish` option.

-We will be redirected to the Contract verification page where we need to fill out:
+You will be redirected to the Contract verification page where we need to fill out:

 * Contract Name: _XRC20Token_
 * Compiler: _Check your Solidity file for Compiler Version_